easst fund

 The proposed activities can be fully or partially funded by EASST.
 There are no quotas for the announced support categories.

-There is one open call per year, announced on the website, via Eurograd and social media in late October/beginning of November.
-The current deadline is 9 December 2024.
+There is one open call per year in the autumn, announced on the website, via Eurograd and social media.
+The current deadline is 31 December 2024.

 Applications